camrynbryant/PG-21/FinalProject/README.md

 ## How to run the application:

 ### Create and connect to the MySQL database
-Make a .env file in the dependencies package and initialize the following variables with relevant values using this format.
-Don't include quotation marks.
+Make a .env file in the dependencies package.
+Initialize the following key-value pairs with relevant values using this format.
+Don't include quotation marks when storing values.

 db_host=localhost<br>
 db_name=restaurant_db<br>